rishiosaur/canada/README.md

 ## Introduction

-This repo is a **barebone minimalistic** starter-kit for TypeScript-based ExpressJS (https://expressjs.com/) app.
+This is a stupid little API for sourcing canada-related things.

 ## Simplicity